The Amazing Truth About "Dry January"

 You'll Sleep Better

-Though booze can make you fall asleep initially, it disrupts shut-eye.
+You need to get a sufficient quantity and quality of rest for every process in your body to function properly.
+Though booze can make you fall asleep initially, it tends to disrupt sleep.
 That conclusion was reached by a review of 27 studies on the topic.
 Another recent study in the journal Alcoholism: Clinical & Experimental Research found that drinking before bed increases alpha wave patterns in the brain.
-If you want restorative sleep, those waves don't help.
-Once you give up alcohol, however, you'll get better sleep and start feeling more refreshed and sharp.
+If you want restorative shuteye, those waves don't help.
+Once you give up alcohol, however, you'll start feeling more refreshed and sharp.

 You'll Have Better Skin

-Alcohol is a diuretic, which leaches fluids from your body.
-(Translation: It causes you to pee more that you otherwise would.)
-But unlike tea and coffee, which are also diuretics, alcohol decreases the body's production of the antidiuretic hormone that helps the body reabsorb water.
-That'll show up on your face.
-After just a few days of abstinence, you'll notice that your skin looks and feels more hydrated, and skin maladies like dandruff, eczema or rosacea may also improve.
-Did you know that alcohol is one of the 20 Foods That Age You 20 Years.
+Alcohol is a diuretic—it causes you to pee more that you otherwise would.
+Many foods and drinks have diuretic properties.
+But unlike green tea, for example, alcohol also decreases the body's production of the antidiuretic hormone that helps the body reabsorb water.
+This is bad news all around, but it's noticeably bad for the part of you that greets the world each day—your face.
+After a few days of abstinence, you'll notice that your skin looks and feels more hydrated, and other skin conditions like dandruff, eczema or rosacea may also improve.